Honorary Positions and Degrees Policy

 1. Nomination and Deliberation

 Nominations for Honorary Associate and Honorary Professor will be assessed by AC’s Research Committee and, if appropriate, recommended to Academic Board for approval.

 Nominations for all other honorary positions or honorary degrees will be assessed by Council and approved if appropriate.

 All nominations are strictly confidential and the full details of the nominations, including the names of those submitting them, remain confidential.
 The names of those candidates approved by the College Council or Academic Board are released only after they have accepted the offer of award.

 If Council resolves to grant an honorary position or honorary degree, a formal letter of offer will be made to the candidate as soon as possible following the Council meeting.
 This letter will include advice about any entitlements arising from the award.
 Recipients will not be contacted prior to the final decision of Council.

 If Academic Board resolves to approve an appointment to Honorary Associate or Honorary Professor, the nominee will be contacted with an invitation from the Chair of Academic Board.

-Honorary positions and honorary degrees may be conferred at a graduation ceremony of the College.
-At the graduation ceremony recipients of an Honorary Doctorate will normally wear the Doctorate Gown.
-Recipients of the titles of Fellow/Professorial Fellow and Emeritus Professor will normally wear the academic dress prescribed for their highest award.
+Honorary positions and honorary degrees may be conferred at a graduation ceremony or other event of the College.
+Recipients will normally wear the academic dress prescribed for the award.